documentation-as-code/ci-cd-for-documentation/slides/README.md

 <!--
 Speaker: Laurent

-We have beend using GitHub template to ease the creation of DocAsCode
+We have been using GitHub template to ease the creation of Documentation As Code

 -->
 ---